wenckerm1lder/Rgstry-roof/README.md

 # CinCan Version Manager

-CinCan Version Manger is  a tool for listing available CinCan tools, their versions and possible updates.
+CinCan version manger is  a tool for listing available CinCan tools, their versions and possible updates.

-Tools are available in the CinCan's [tool repository.](https://gitlab.com/CinCan/tools)
+Source code for tools' Dockerfiles are available in the CinCan's [tool repository.](https://gitlab.com/CinCan/tools)

 Currently, no other tools are supported for version information listing.

-Remote tools are stored in Docker Hub, [under CinCan's profile.](https://hub.docker.com/u/cincan)
+Docker images of remote tools are stored in Docker Hub, [under CinCan's profile.](https://hub.docker.com/u/cincan)

+This tool takes advantage of Docker Hub's registry API, when listing remote tools and their versions.

+When checking versions beyond remote (Docker Hub), tool is using multiple different APIs such as GitHub's or Debian's.
+See [upstream checking.](#upstream-checker)

 ## Installation